 When not working, you may occasionally see Feng rowing on the Thames or singing in the Royal Albert Hall.

-Feng joined J A Kemp in 2018 and works in our London office.
+Feng joined J A Kemp in 2018 and became an associate in 2019.

 University of Oxford, Masters Degree in Biochemistry; University of Cambridge, PhD in Biochemistry

 Fellow of the Chartered Institute of Patent Attorneys (CIPA); Member of the Institute of Professional Representatives before the European Patent Office (EPI)